-The Business Administration - Accounting program provides a broad educational background for students who seek careers in accounting, business, or finance.
+The Accounting program provides a broad educational background for students who seek careers in accounting, business, or finance.
 Courses in accounting, business law, management, spreadsheets, economics, English, and mathematics are all part of the program.

 By offering advanced accounting courses, the Accounting program prepares graduates to be junior accountants or to transfer to four-year colleges.
-The degree of Associate in Science with a major in Business Administration with Concentration in Accounting will be awarded upon successful completion of the program.
+The degree of Associate in Science with a major in Accounting will be awarded upon successful completion of the program.

 - Daniel Webster College

 - Plymouth State University

-- Franklin Pierce CollegeNew England College
+- Franklin Pierce College

 - Rivier College

+- New England College

 - Southern New Hampshire University